 However, to keep former players in touch with the Club, The Braemar Club came into existence and within its ranks are the remnants of the Old Surbitonians who still have a special place within the new Cobham Club.

 Cobham RFC also regularly recognise the contribution of Club Members with the annual Value the Volunteer Awards, presented at each year's Summer Ball.

-In the following season, as U18s, achieving the significant accolade from Rugby World magazine as 2011 Team of the Year.
+In the following season, as U18s, they achieved the significant accolade from Rugby World magazine as 2011 Team of the Year.

 The 1sts, under the stewardship of Director of Rugby, Billy Davison from 2006, continued to make steady progress up the leagues.

 This included with two consecutive promotions in 2006 and 2007 and in 2012 they were winners of the Surrey Trophy.
-In summer 2014, after 8 sterling years as Director of Rugby at Cobham, Billy Davison retired from that role and the Club appointed Mike Cudmore as the new Director of Rugby for Cobham RFC for the 2014/5 season
+In summer 2014, after eight sterling years as Director of Rugby at Cobham, Billy Davison retired from that role and the Club appointed Mike Cudmore as the new Director of Rugby for Cobham RFC for the 2014/5 season.

-During the 2015 Rugby World Cup Cobham RFC was one of only 5 rugby clubs in the Country to be designated an official Team Base hosting Italy and Namibia
+During the 2015 Rugby World Cup, Cobham RFC was one of only five rugby clubs in the Country to be designated an official Team Base, hosting Italy and Namibia.

 In 2015/16 season, Steve Pope replaced Mike Cudmore as Director of Rugby and secured promotion for the first XV back to London South 1 for the 2016/7 season.